Carers and advocacy

 We offer a range of information and support for carers

 Caring changes your life, whether you have just started to look after someone or you have been caring for a long time.
-If you want to talk about your situation and what might make a difference, you can talk to a social worker or our local carers centre.
-A range of supports are available for you.
+If you would like to talk about your situation and what might make a difference, you can talk to a social worker or East Renfrewshire Carers Centre.

-Juggling life as a carer often means your needs are last on the list.
+Juggling life as a carer often means your needs can be last on the list.